What Is Data Backup and Backup Storage? Essential Guide

 Data backup is the process of creating a secure copy of your organization’s important information and storing it in a secondary location.
 This allows businesses to restore lost or damaged data after events like cyberattacks, accidental deletions, or system failures, minimizing disruption and avoiding permanent loss.

 For companies handling large amounts of data, this process is critical.
 A well-managed backup acts as your last line of defense, ensuring business continuity, protecting financial records, and meeting regulatory requirements for data protection.
-Without it, recovering from incidents like ransomware or hardware failure could take weeks, or might not be possible at all.
+Without it, recovering from incidents like ransomware or hardware failure could take weeks or might not be possible at all.

-Key Data Backup Techniques
+What Are Key Data Backup Techniques?

 Each business has unique data backup needs, but these foundational techniques should be part of every strategy.